by John Salt - Updated July 2019

-I'm extremely impressed with the time & help Mike offered; giving me detailed instructions of the tear down process, exactly what wear & tear items to look for & how to assess their condition, several parts options based on my budget, and many other useful model turbine overhaul & service tips.
+I was extremely impressed with the time & help Mike offered; giving me detailed instructions of the tear down process, exactly what wear & tear items to look for & how to assess their condition, several parts options based on my budget, and many other useful model turbine overhaul & service tips.

 I guess the best place to start with any project is at the beginning.

 I first realized my MW54H was due for a service based on the hours it had accumulated over the past 7 years of flying.
 Last summer I took an hour reading from the FADEC and was floored - just over 110hrs!
 The bearing service interval is about 70 hours on these engines so I was really shocked I had gone so far over, totally neglecting monitoring my time usage.
 Don't make that same mistake...

 The engine was still running fine, but I had convinced myself I was detecting a little front bearing noise and no question, I was way over on hours so this winter was the perfect time to service/overhaul it.

 I also really wanted to take this project on myself; both from a learning standpoint, and that of hopefully saving a few bucks.
 By doing it myself, I would only have to send the shaft/turbine assembly back to Wren in the UK so they could press a new bearing on, inspect the turbine, and dynamically re-balance the shaft and turbine assembly after the bearing install.